Airbnb bans parties at listings worldwide

-Airbnb further announced an occupancy cap of 16 people for stays booked through the platform.
+Airbnb further announced an occupancy cap of 16 people for stays booked through the platform, KRON reports.

 “We’ve historically allowed hosts to use their best judgment and authorize small parties – such as baby showers or birthday parties – if they’re appropriate for their home and their neighborhood,” Airbnb stated in a press release.
 When the COVID-19 pandemic started, Airbnb temporarily banned parties as part of pandemic-related restrictions.